unjs/giget/README.md

 - `--prefer-offline`: Use cache if exists otherwise try to download.
 - `--force-clean`: ⚠️ Remove any existing directory or file recusively before cloning.
 - `--shell`: ⚠️ Open a new shell with current working directory in cloned dir.
 (Experimental).
 - `--registry`: URL to a custom registry.
+(Can be overriden with `GIGET_REGISTRTY` environment variable).
 - `--no-registry`: Disable registry lookup and functionality.
 - `--verbose`: Show verbose debugging info.
 - `--cwd`: Set current working directory to resolve dirs relative to it.
 - `--auth`: Custom Authorization token to use for downloading template.
+(Can be overriden with `GIGET_AUTH` environment variable).

 ### Examples